 So, number one lens, get a wide-angle lens because that’s just what you’re going to need for most of the shots that you’re doing.

 So the second type of lens that I would recommend is a quiet one.

-That is because it allows us to get more detail and cinematic shots to make the overall video a lot more cinematic.
+That is because it allows us to get more detail and cinematic shots to make the overall video much more cinematic.

-A wide-angle can do that for us because, again, it’s a wide-angle.
-We need more zoomed-in shots and higher aperture lenses within the range of like f 1.4 to like 2.8.
+A wide angle can do that for us because it’s a wide angle.
+We need more zoomed-in shots and higher aperture lenses within the range of like f 1.4 to 2.8.